Day Trip to Nara & Uji - Photo 1

 • Open on Mon, Tue, Wed, Thu, Fri, Sun

-On this day trip to Nara, we'll see the famous Sika Deer Park and historic shrines like T?dai-ji and Kasuga Taisha.
-We'll also visit Uji, known for matcha.
+On this day trip to Nara, we'll see the famous Sika Deer Park and the historic shrines of this medieval city like T?dai-ji and Kasuga Taisha.
+We'll also visit Uji, home of matcha.

 Day Trip Details

-At the designated time, we'll meet at Kyoto-Hachijoguchi Station and head to Nara, the capital of Japan during the Middle Ages.
+At the designated time, we'll meet at Kyoto-Hachijoguchi Station.
+From there, we'll head to Nara, which was the capital of Japan during the Middle Ages.

-We'll then travel to Uji, famous for matcha tea production, where you'll have 45 minutes of free time for lunch at a local restaurant.
-After lunch, we’ll tour Uji and visit Byodoin Temple, one of Kyoto's oldest monuments.
+We'll then leave Nara and travel to Uji, known for matcha tea production.
+Upon arrival, you'll have 45 minutes of free time to eat at a local restaurant.
+Afterward, we'll tour Uji and visit the Byodoin Temple, considered one of Kyoto's oldest monuments.

 Day Trip + Lunch

-When booking, you can upgrade your experience with a traditional Japanese lunch at a restaurant in Uji.
+When booking, you can upgrade your experience with a traditional Japanese lunch in a restaurant in Uji.

 Included